What is Technical Assistance? Intensive and specific technical assistance (TA) is available by

 - Provide intervention strategies for a specific student who already has an established

 - Develop and refine classroom routines, schedules, and activities for a student.

 - Provide materials and training to staff working with children who are deafblind.

 Overview: When a request for Technical Assistance is made to the Deafblind Project, you can

 expect that the DTAT will do the following:

 - Review the child’s current Individualized Education Plan (IEP) to become familiar with

-the child’s educational program, classroom placement and goals prior to initial TA.
+the child’s educational program, classroom placement, and goals prior to initial technical assistance.

 - Request video of the student engaging in the targeted behavior, routines or interactions that